ibelecka/currency-calculator/README.md

 ### 2. Build and Start Containers

-Use Docker Compose to build the application image and start all containers:
+Use Docker Compose to build the application image and start all containers (can take up to 10 minutes):

 ```bash
 docker-compose up --build